PhirePhly/fcix/www/index.md

 Except we're not particularly secret, nor cliquey.
 We're quite welcoming, actually.

-We're a group of amateur radio operators who started an Internet Exchange to save on the number of cross connects we needed between our cabinets.
+We're a group of amateurs who started an Internet Exchange to save on the number of cross connects we needed between our cabinets.